florendg/jpackageFx/Readme.md

 This project is created to demonstrate how to build a very simple Java FX application with only the javaFX modules as none Java SE dependencies.
-The project and usez jpackage to create an installer.
+The project and uses jpackage to create an installer.
 Using Github Actions, an installer is created for Mac, Windows and Linux.

 ## The Gradle build